Lingotek/filesystem-connector/README.md

-# Lingotek Translation Utility #
+# Lingotek Filesystem Connector #

-The Lingotek Translation Utility (`ltk`) connects your content from the command line to the Translation Network™.
+The Lingotek Filesystem Connector (`ltk`) links your files and folders to the Translation Network™.
 It provides yet another way for continuously globalizing all of your translatable content.

-The Lingotek Translation Utility allows you to quickly add content, request translations, and pull translations from the Lingotek Cloud.
+The Lingotek Filesystem Connector allows you to quickly add content, request translations, and pull translations from the Lingotek Cloud.
+It can even be quickly setup to automate the entire process by watching files or folders for new translatable content.

 Content can be sent up in any a variety of formats including: `csv`, `dita`, `ditamap`, `docx`, `doxygen`, `dtd`, `excel`, `html`, `idml`, `java_properties`, `json`, `odp`, `ods`, `odt`, `pdf`, `plaintext`, `po`, `pptx`, `ppt`, `rails_yaml`, `resx`, `rtf`, `subtitle_rip`, `table`, `ts`, `xliff`, and `xml`.